Bernie Nicholls: New York Rangers

 Nicholls joined the New York Rangers following the All-Star Game and while he did not keep up his torrid scoring pace, he did produce at over a point-a-game pace for New York.
 The following season he again was over a point-a-game but his goal production dipped to just 25, and the Rangers were eliminated in the first round of the Playoffs.
 Just one game into the 1991–92 season Nicholls was again involved in a blockbuster transaction when Rangers general manager Neil Smith packaged him up with prospects Steven Rice and Louie DeBrusk and shipped him to the Edmonton Oilers in exchange for Mark Messier.
 Nicholls, however, did not report to the Oilers for two full months because his wife was pregnant with twins and on bed rest.
-A week after the babies were born he finally left New York to join the Oilers after surrendering over a quarter of a million dollars in salary for not reporting.
+A week after the babies were born, he finally left New York to join the Oilers after surrendering over a quarter of a million dollars in salary for not reporting.

 Edmonton Oilers

-When Nicholls did finally join the Oilers, he managed to produce despite the distractions of having his wife back in New York with his newborn children, and trade rumours suggesting he might not stay in Edmonton long.
-He posted 49 points in 49 games with the Oilers and rediscovered his scoring touch posting 20 goals in those 49 games.
+When Nicholls did finally join the Oilers, he posted 49 points in 49 games with the Oilers.
 He saved his best production for the post season where he helped lead the Oilers to the Conference Final.
 He was particularly effective in the first round where he posted five goals and 13 points in a six-game defeat of his former team, the Los Angeles Kings.
 However, the following year, his production slowed down and the Oilers finally accommodated his wish to move back East when they dealt him to the New Jersey Devils for young forwards Kevin Todd and Zdeno Ciger.

 Later career

 Nicholls adapted his game to become more of a defensive forward in the tight-checking system of then-Devils coach Jacques Lemaire.
-When his contract expired, Nicholls signed a two-year deal with the Chicago Blackhawks, where he was allowed to take more offensive liberties.
-He averaged better than a point-per-game in Chicago.
+When his contract expired, Nicholls signed a two-year deal with the Chicago Blackhawks.

-Nicholls finished his NHL career with the San Jose Sharks.
-At the age of 36, and with a budding young franchise, Nicholls took on more of an elder statesman role.
-At the end of the 1998–99 NHL season, Nicholls retired.

-In early 2012 he returned to the Los Angeles Kings as a coaching consultant and won his first Stanley Cup ring in June of that year.
+Nicholls began the 1998–99 season on the San Jose Sharks' fourth line.
+In November, Sharks General Manager Dean Lombardi suggested that Nicholls retire and join the Sharks' front office.
+At the time of his retirement, he ranked 26th in NHL history in points and 32nd in goals.

+Post-retirement

+Following the Kings' firing of Terry Murray, Nicholls asked their new head coach Darryl Sutter to join the team as a coaching consultant.
+He was unpaid for the first two months, with the Kings only covering his hotel room and meals, before being added to their payroll.
+As a consultant, he helped the Kings win the 2012 Stanley Cup Finals.

+Nicholls' autobiography Bernie Nicholls: From Flood Lights to Bright Lights was released in November 2022.